jjarque1/hak5-bashbunny-WiFi-Credentials-Harvester/README.md

 This payload is developed for ethical hacking and educational purposes only.
 Unauthorized use of this script to access Wi-Fi credentials on any device without explicit permission is illegal and unethical.
 Always ensure you have proper authorization before running this script.

+## Liability Disclaimer

+The author of this payload assumes no responsibility for any illegal or unethical use of the code.
+This payload is provided as-is, and it is the user's responsibility to ensure its use complies with all applicable laws and regulations.

 ## Usage

 1. Insert the Bash Bunny into the target machine.